Legislation Details

 Whereas, KultureCity’s Sensory Inclusive program has been implemented at locations across the United States and around the world, providing continuous training, sensory bags, signage, lap pads, app integration, and ongoing support; and

-Whereas, KultureCity’s Sensory Inclusive certification process includes staff training by leading medical and neurodivergent professionals on how to recognize individuals with sensory needs and how to respond ...
+Whereas, KultureCity’s Sensory Inclusive certification process includes staff training by leading medical and neurodivergent professionals on how to recognize individuals with sensory needs and how to ...

 Click here for full text